 A dental holiday

 As well as its many cultural attractions, Istanbul is famed for its shopping.
-The Grand Bazaar is one of the oldest and largest covered markets in the world and has over 4,000 shops selling everything from spices and dried fruits to lanterns and jewellery.
+The Grand Bazaar is one of the oldest and largest covered markets in the world.
+It has over 4,000 shops selling everything from spices and dried fruits to lanterns and jewellery.
 Visit to stock up on souvenirs, but be ready to haggle hard.

-Simply put, Istanbul is a great place to get your teeth done if you want the chance to explore a new city while you’re away.
+Simply put, Istanbul is a great place to get your teeth done and get the chance to explore a new city.

-Choosing the best dental clinic in Istanbul for your needs
+How do you choose the best dental clinic in Istanbul for your needs?

-There are a LOT of dental clinics in Istanbul for you to choose between.
-Fortunately, your decision should be made easier by the fact that not all of them advertise their services to an English-speaking market.
+There are a lot of dentists in Istanbul for you to choose from.
+Fortunately, your decision should be made easier by which ones advertise their services to an English-speaking market.

-Still, as you begin researching the best dentist in Istanbul for your needs, you may feel quite overwhelmed by the choice.
-You can begin by searching for a dentist who specialises in the work you need.
-For example, an implantologist for dental implants, an endodontist for root canal work, and a prosthodontist for crowns and veneers.
+Still, you may feel overwhelmed by choice as you begin research for the best dentist in Istanbul to suit your needs.
+You can start by searching for a dentist who specialises in the work you need.
+For example, an implantologist for dental implants, an endodontist for root canal treatments, or a prosthodontist for crowns and veneers.

-If you need several different procedures, you may benefit from visiting a larger clinic with several specialists on-site.
-This can make the experience faster and more streamlined for you, with fewer appointments needed.
+If you need several different procedures, you may benefit from visiting a larger clinic with several on-site specialists.
+This can make the experience faster and more streamlined, with fewer appointments needed.

-Here are some questions you can ask your clinic as you do your research and narrow down your options:
+Here are some questions you can ask your clinic as you research and narrow down your options:

 - How much experience does the dentist have with the procedure(s) I need?